Norhaven/FluentBoilerplate/README.md

 You may be saying to yourself "Self, this sounds sort of like Code Contracts", and you wouldn't be wrong.
 This follows along the same lines, in that it's very often ideal to be able to express pre and post conditions for a given action.

-Let's require that a parameter is not null.
+Let's require that a parameter is not null before we do something.

 ```C#
 public static void DoSomething(IContext boilerplate, string text)